Updated on 28 January, 2026

-Melapress Login Security hooks allow you to hook into the plugin’s functionality and modify its behavior.
-This knowledge base article documents all hooks and parameters found in Melapress Login Security.
+MelaPress Login Security comes with a number of hooks and shortcodes.
+Hooks enable you to hook into the pluginโs functionality and modify its behavior, while shortcodes enable you to display plugin elements on pages such as custom pages.
+This knowledge-base article documents all hooks and parameters found in MelaPress Login Security.

 Melapress Login Security hooks